 Fog / edge computing of IoT Burger™ is implemented and tested in fuel flow meters, capacitive level sensors, vehicle telematics trackers, automotive j1939 I/O modules.

 As for today, more than 10,000 devices with IoT Burger technology have been manufactured.

 IoT hardware, smart sensors and smart meters generate a huge amount of data every day.
 Sensors or meters by themselves were developed as simple electronic devices without the possibility and resources for analytical calculations or tasks for determining events (emergency, interference, etc.).
 All what sensors could do was just to produce RAW data and to send them to a Cloud.

 Yes, Clouds`ve got a computing power and the ability to solve calculating tasks.
 But Clouds is a technology of remote processing and as the number of sensors grows, the delay between the time of data sending and the time of receiving processed results by user increases.
 Shortly, time lag inevitable and it doesn`t contribute to progress.

 In the architecture of fog computing, data processing takes place in a device itself, along with the receipt of data.

 It is important that using of fog / edge computing does not replace complitely cloud platforms.
 Fog computing devices analyze and provide data in motion.
 While cloud computing is designed to process and analyze data over a long period of time.

 Thus, fog / edge computing is a paradigm for the further development of IoT.

-Practical implementation of the IoT Burger technology in smart sensors also offer manufacturing tools for calibration, accuracy check, interfaces and electronic modules testing.
+Practical implementation of the IoT Burger technology in smart sensors and flow meters also offer manufacturing tools for calibration, accuracy check, interfaces and electronic modules testing.
 Specialized software package has also been developed for manufacturing purpose and quality control.